MarcoPoloResearchLab/prompts/NOTES.md

     - [X] [PB-35] The filtering buttons must not touch the top or the bottom border of the row they are in
     - [X] [PB-36] The ALL filter button must render with a leading star and uppercase label while remaining selectable
     - [X] [PB-37] Make the Built By marko Polo Research Lab open the dropdown UP and not down.
 Write the tesst verifying the visiblility of the dropdown after it has been clicked on
+    - [X] [PB-39] PB-33 is not fixed.
+Ensure that the bubble is only visible within the confinements of the card and is flaoting under the top border of the card or any obstrructing element, and can not be seein outside the card.

 ### Maintenance